And now for the good news | Adara Group

 Baby Rose came into the world yesterday.
 She opened her eyes, curled up her fists, and yelled to announce herself.

 Rose’s Mum lives in a remote Ugandan village a long way from care, and she was afraid when she came to the hospital.
-Her baby was coming early and, in this time of COVID19, she didn’t know if she would be safe.
+Her baby was coming early and, in this time of COVID-19, she didn’t know if she would be safe.
 Her courage was rewarded.
-Care and warmth awaited her at Kiwoko Hospital – an incredible centre of excellence in the bush.
+Quality newborn care and warmth awaited her at Kiwoko Hospital – an incredible centre of excellence in the bush.
 Kiwoko is the result of 30 years of passion and commitment of thousands of skilled Ugandan staff and clinicians, supported by partners from as far away as Ireland and Australia.

 Instead of danger, Rose’s Mum found a safe delivery suite, trained doctors and nurses, and a bed in a clean, fully equipped maternity ward.
 Because Rose came to the world early, she was moved to the Neonatal ICU, into an incubator for tiny babies, with a warm lamp and a knitted cap to help her thermoregulate.
 When she goes home, as more than 89% of the babies in the unit will, she will be growing, happy and ready to take her place as a girl – and then a woman – who will contribute to her community and to her country.